EldonGabriel/eldongabriel.github.io/_posts/2026-05-22-nfs-deployment.md

 ### Key Insight

-NFS shares depend on both export rules and filesystem permissions working together.

-The default `root_squash` feature prevents remote root users from having full control over the server.
-Instead, remote root actions are mapped to the anonymous `nobody:nogroup` account.
-If the server directory permissions are too restrictive, client write operations will fail.
+The NFS depends on both export rules and filesystem permissions.
+The default `root_squash` feature maps remote root actions to `nobody:nogroup`, so incorrect server permissions can block client write-access.

 ## 1.3 Validation and Testing

 Several tests were performed to confirm correct operation and security behavior.

 - **Service Verification:** Used `exportfs -v` to confirm active export settings.
-- **Mount Verification:** Used `mount -a` to validate `/etc/fstab` configuration before reboot testing.
+- **Mount Verification:** Used `mount -a` to validate `/etc/fstab` before reboot testing.
 - **Write Verification:** Created test data from the client system.
-- **Identity Verification:** Used `ls -l` to confirm files were created under the `nobody:nogroup` identity.
+- **Identity Verification:** Used `ls -l` to confirm `nobody:nogroup` ownership mappings.

 ## 1.4 Troubleshooting Highlights